Jane Ansah

-Jane Mayemu Ansah, S.C. (born 11 October 1955) is a Malawian politician, lawyer, former judge and from 2025, the Vice-President of Malawi.
+Jane Mayemu Ansah, S.C. (born 11 October 1955) is a Malawian politician, lawyer and from 2025, the Vice-President of Malawi.

 She served as a judge on Malawi's High Court from 1998, as the first female Attorney General in Malawi from 2006 to 2011, and then as a judge on the Supreme Court of Appeal in 2011.

 Ansah served as the chairperson of the Malawi Electoral Commission (MEC) from 2016 to 2020, and is most known for her actions in that position during the 2019 Malawian general election.
-Her role in this position sparked nation-wide protests both in support and in opposition to her role due to election irregularities, leading demonstrators to call for her resignation.
+Her role in this position sparked nation-wide protests both in support and in opposition to her role due to alleged election irregularities, leading demonstrators to call for her resignation.
 In July 2020, Ansah resigned and left Malawi, but in 2025 she was elected after she became a vice-presidential candidate for the Democratic Progressive Party (DPP) in Malawi.

 Career

 Ansah served as a High Court judge from December 1998.
 She then served as Attorney General of Malawi from 2006 to 2011.
 She was appointed as a judge on the Supreme Court of Appeal in 2011.
 One of the appeal cases she presided over in 2015 was the divorce settlement for Rachel Sophie Sikwese, who was a fellow High Court judge.

 Ansah was appointed to Chairperson of the Malawi Electoral Commission in October 2016 succeeding Justice Maxon Mbendera.